bbauska/W3Cx-5of5/README.md

 Web sites are designed and standardized in W3C in a completely open and transparent process.</p>

-<p>In fact, all W3C specifications are developed in public <a href="https://github.com/w3c/">
+<p>In fact, all W3C specifications are developed in public <a href="https://github.com/w3c/" target="_blank" rel="noopener noreferrer">
 GitHub repositories</a>, so if you are familiar with GitHub, you already know how to contribute to W3C specifications!
 This is all about raising issues (with feedback and suggestions) and/or bringing pull requests to fix identified issues.</p>